3LucasZ/Water360/README.md

 - You should see: adb ...
 5037 (LISTEN)
 - adb MUST be running on port 5037

+4. Try catch

+- Since there is no console.log on main process, wrap everything with try catch, and return it w/ the error code.

+5. Do not try (or at least try to avoid) features marked experimental.
+Experimental features (like instrumentation hook) are bound to not work / crash

-4. Directories
+### Directories

+Local

 - /Applications
 - /Users/lucaszheng/Library/Application Support/water360

-5. Try catch

-- Since there is no console.log on main process, wrap everything with try catch, and return it w/ the error code.

-6. Do not try (or at least try to avoid) features marked experimental

-- Experimental features (like instrumentation hook) are bound to not work / crash
+Khadas

+- /storage/emulated/0/Android/data/com.example.kotlininsta360demo/cache

 ### Error codes